Techulon project is the 50th project funded by CARB-X since it was launched in 2016

 “Antibiotic resistance is a real and serious threat to national security and public health”, said Rick Bright, Ph.D., HHS Deputy Assistant Secretary for Preparedness and Response and Director of BARDA.
 “CARB-X has generated valuable momentum in re-catalyzing the antibiotic pipeline.
 Reaching this milestone of supporting 50 innovative candidates in just three years is a testament to what can be achieved through public-private partnerships and to the power of diverse international coalitions working together to manage this urgent problem.”

-“We have gained real and valuable momentum through CARB-X in stimulating the antimicrobial resistance development pipeline at a pivotal point in medical history,” said Rick Bright, Ph.D., HHS Deputy Assistant Secretary for Preparedness and Response and Director of the Biomedical Advanced Research and Development Authority (BARDA), part of Office of the Assistant Secretary for Preparedness and Response within the U.S. Department of Health and Human Services.
+“We have gained real and valuable momentum through CARB-X in stimulating the antimicrobial resistance development pipeline at a pivotal point in medical history,” said Rick Bright, Ph.D., HHS Deputy Assistant Secretary for Preparedness and Response and Director of the Biomedical Advanced Research and Development Authority (BARDA), part of Administration for Strategic Preparedness and Response within the U.S. Department of Health and Human Services.
 BARDA is one of CARB-X’s founding partners and also supports antibacterial projects through the advanced stages of development.
 One such project, in development by T2 Biosystems, recently graduated from the CARB-X portfolio and is advancing in development.

 “Techulon is excited to partner with CARB-X to advance our novel Rapidly Adaptable Nano Therapeutic (RANT) platform therapeutics,” said Bud Thompson, CEO of Techulon.
 “With CARB-X’s support, we will be able to continue to develop therapeutics which we believe will be part of the solution to addressing antimicrobial-resistant (AMR) bacteria.”